Kagee/webshop-order-scraper/README.md

 This requires Firefox.
 Firefox installed as a snap on Ubuntu is not supported.
 To change to a apt install on i.e. Ubuntu 22.04, read [this](https://www.omgubuntu.co.uk/2022/04/how-to-install-firefox-deb-apt-ubuntu-22-04) article for omg!ubuntu.

 ### Aliexpress
-Scrapes order list, item info and details, and saves a PDF copy of the Aliexpress item snapshot.
+Scrapes order list, item info and details to JSON, and saves a PDF copy of the Aliexpress item snapshot.

 Try not to resize or move the autmomated browser window while scraping.
 You will be prompted if you need to interract, i.e. accept a CAPTCHA.
 If you happen to watch and see that